-Curated by Jonathan Watkins, Roma Piotroswka, Francesco Urbano Ragazzi
+Curated by Jonathan Watkins in collaboration with Francesco Urbano Ragazzi and Roma Piotroswka

 Born in 1981 in Angola, largely educated in Portugal, and now currently living in Belgium, Nástio Mosquito is emerging to be one of the most exciting artists of his generation and was recently awarded the Future Generation Art Prize.
 Rooted in the broadcast industry, where he worked previously as director and cameraman, his practice embraces video and music, performance and installation.